jeffreykegler/hoonlint/misc/whitespace.md

 We sometimes write the hoon expression that is the syntactic parent of `h` as `Parent(h)`.

+A hoon properly contains a text block if it includes the entire text block, but is not identical to it.
+A hoon
+"directly contains" a text block if it properly contains the text block, and no other properly contained text block of the hoon is a Hoon subexpression that properly contains that text block.

 ## Horizontal Alignment

 All non-whitespace lexemes in Hoon are aligned horizontally in one of 4 ways: